parro-it/awesome-micro-npm-packages/readme.md

 * [sorted-object](https://github.com/domenic/sorted-object) - Returns a copy of an object with its keys sorted.
 * [static-props](https://github.com/fibo/static-props) - Defines static object attributes using `Object.defineProperties`
 * [missing-deep-keys](https://github.com/vladgolubev/missing-deep-keys) - Returns an array of keys from first object that are missing in second.
+* [has-own-property](https://github.com/LinusU/has-own-property) - Check if an object has a local property.

 ### Function